Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/index.md

 ## Requirements

-* Windows / OSX (Intel only)
+* Windows / OSX (*Intel only*)
     * Apple Silicon architectures are not currently supported by this package.
-To use this package on M1 devices, you must use an x64 install of the Unity Editor.
+To use this package on M1 and M2 devices, you must use an x64 install of the Unity Editor.
 * Unity version: 2019.4 and up

 ## Project Configuration